 Machel Montano: “You could get charge for wining like dat, you might make a jail.”
 (Illegal, 2011)

 Interviewer: Wow.
 Is it that the King of Soca believes that he must have consent before he approaches anyone else for a wine each time?
 What do you do?
 Do you have to engage in some long talk and ask for permission?
-Didn’t you tell us that there was no long talk in wining?
+Didn’t you tell us that there was “no long talk”?

 Machel Montano: “No long talk when we come to wine!”
 (Lip Service, 2017)

-But you need to ask for consent because “All said she wanted was one wine from meh, all said she needed was a little bit of my time.”
+But you need to seek consent of a winer because “All said she wanted was one wine from meh, all said she needed was a little bit of my time.”
 (One More Time, 2007)

-Interviewer: But doesn’t this take away the fun?
-Some are even labeling the fun as ‘harassment’!
+Interviewer: But doesn’t this take away from the fun?
+Some are even labelling the fun as ‘harassment’!

 Machel Montano: I sing with Rose last year.
 De woman say “Leave me aloneeeeee!”
 (Leave Me Alone, 2016)